microsoft/MixedRealityToolkit-Unity/Documentation/README_Interactable.md

 <img src="../Documentation/Images/Interactable/Profile_toggle.png" width="450">

 With Dimensions being a numeric value, the options for adding themes or steps is endless.
 An example of a multi-step button with 3 dimensions is one that controls speed.
 We may only want to have the option for 3 values, Fast (1x), Faster (2x) or Fastest (3x).
-Using Dimensions we could control the text or texture of the button for each step using 3 different themes. **Developers can assess the DimensionIndex to determine which dimension is currently active.**
+Dimensions are used to control the text or texture of the button for each individual speed setting, using 3 different themes for each of them. **Developers can assess the DimensionIndex to determine which dimension is currently active.**

 ## Events